 One of the longest sentences ever served on death row.
 He died in a jail hospital on May 10, 1987, after getting pneumonia.
 Regardless of the judgement the investigation was never really closed.
 Many people believed that the actual killer all those years ago, would have been within reach if only the focus had been on the proper person.

-This tragedy occurred in 1948, yet 70 years later, a new kind of theft would emerge.
 January 25, 2018.
-Cybercrime is on the rise in this country.
-Coincheck, a Tokyo-based exchange and one of Asia’s most famous virtual currency exchanges fell prey to the largest cryptocurrency theft in history.
-Hackers disguised as authorized users were able to access the system at 2:57 a.m. by utilizing foreign servers.
+Cybercrime is on the rise in Japan.
+An exchange based in Tokyo and one of Asia’s most famous virtual currency exchanges Coincheck was the victim of the largest cryptocurrency theft in history.
+Hackers disguised as authorized users gained access to the system at 2:57 a.m. via foreign servers.

-They went undetected for the following eight and a half hours, taking 58 billion yen (about $530 million) in the cryptocurrency NEM.
-They then vanished.
-This event caused embarrassment for the Japanese government, attempting to establish Tokyo as the worldwide hub for cryptocurrencies.
-Coincheck admitted to failing to install the necessary additional layer of protection.
-Still, much worse, the stolen money was stored online in a hot wallet rather than in a far more secure offline storage facility known as a cold wallet.
+They remained undetected for eight and a half hours, stealing 58 billion yen (about $530 million) in cryptocurrency.
+Attempts by the Japanese government to establish Tokyo as a hub for cryptocurrency caused embarrassment.
+Coincheck admitted not installing the required additional security layer.
+Even more concerning is that the stolen money was stored online in a hot wallet rather than in a cold wallet.
+This is a much more secure offline storage facility.

-This is similar to a convenience shop keeping huge sums of money in a cash register rather than an off-site bank vault.
-One of the strangest aspects of the theft is that the stolen virtual money was traceable online since Bitcoin and other cryptocurrencies are publicly open.
-As a result, the $530 million was ultimately tracked down to 11 particular locations.
-Still, the names of individuals giving and receiving the money remained unknown.
-Although no one has been arrested as of yet, the creators of NEM were able to mark the 11 addresses with particular warning tags for everyone to see and put up a tracking tool to automatically refuse transactions containing the stolen money.
+An example would be a convenience store keeping huge sums of money in a cash register rather than a bank vault.
+Among the strangest aspects of the theft is that the stolen virtual money was traceable online since Bitcoin and other cryptocurrencies are public.
+As a result, the $530 million was ultimately traced to 11 distinct locations.
+However, the names of those who gave and received the money remain unclear.
+NEM’s creators were able to mark the addresses with warning tags so that everyone could see them, even though no one has been arrested as of yet.
+Additionally, they set up a tracking tool that automatically rejects transactions containing the stolen money.

-The most frustrating aspect of all of this is that it could have been prevented if Coincheck had just implemented that additional layer of protection.
-And it’s not just large corporations; most individuals nowadays are too careless about internet security, using the same password for all of their accounts.
+The most frustrating part of all of this is that it could have been avoided if Coincheck had just implemented an additional layer of protection.
+In addition to large corporations, most individuals nowadays are too careless when it comes to internet security, using the same password for all of their accounts.
 If this describes you, congrats; you have terrible habits like mine.